 Talk to your doctor about the risks of taking oxycodone.

 Oxycodone is used to relieve moderate to severe pain.
 Oxycodone extended-release tablets are only used to treat people who are expected to need pain medication around the clock for a long time and who cannot be treated with other medications.
 Oxycodone extended-release tablets should not be used to treat pain that can be controlled by medication that is taken as needed.
 Oxycodone extended-release tablets and concentrated solution should only be used to treat people who are tolerant (used to the effects of the medication) to opioid medications because they have taken this type of medication for at least one week.
 Oxycodone is in a class of medications called opiate (narcotic) analgesics.
 It works by changing the way the brain and nervous system respond to pain.

 Oxycodone is also available in combination with acetaminophen (Endocet, Percocet, Roxicet, Tylox, others); aspirin (Endodan, Percodan, Roxiprin, others); and ibuprofen (Combunox).
 This monograph only includes information about the use of oxycodone alone.
 If you are taking an oxycodone combination product, be sure to read information about all the ingredients in the product you are taking and ask your doctor or pharmacist for more information.

-Oxycodone comes as a solution (liquid), concentrate solution, tablet, capsule, and extended-release (long-acting) tablet to take by mouth.
+Oxycodone comes as a solution (liquid), concentrated solution, tablet, capsule, and extended-release (long-acting) tablet to take by mouth.
 The solution, concentrated solution, tablet, and capsule are usually taken with or without food every 4 to 6 hours, either as needed for pain or as regularly scheduled medications.
-The extended-release tablet are usually taken every 12 hours.
+The extended-release tablets are taken every 12 hours.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take oxycodone exactly as directed.